 Grindr is the largest social networking app for gay, bi, trans, and queer people.
 The app uses your phone’s location to find other members close by to talk to, swap photos with, or meet in person.
 It’s not just about dating either, and there’s a group chat feature for when you need to assemble your friends.

-The New York Times isn’t just about the news; it can also provide you with some excellent recipes.
+The New York Times isn’t just about the news; it can also provide you with an excellent recipe app.
 NYT Cooking is the home for thousands of recipes, with new recipes added every week.
 It has a powerful filtering system, so you can search by diet, cuisine type, preparation method, and more, and you can mark down which recipes you’ve tried (and how they went).
 You can even access the same recipes and your own profile from any device as well.

 Yummly is a great recipe app with a particularly powerful search engine being one of its best features.
 Need to strip out all recipes involving eggs?
 It can do that.
 Vegan?
 Easy.
 There are step-by-step instructions and large pictures to tempt your tastebuds.
 Once you’ve found a recipe you like, just tap the button to add the stuff you need to your shopping list.